-It is argued that orcas have caused fatalities in captivity and not in the wild, and therefore they become aggressive in captivity.
-In the case of dolphins the contrary has occurred in which they have killed several people in the wild [38] but never in captivity.
+It is argued that orcas have caused fatalities in zoological facilities and not in the wild, and therefore they become aggressive under human care.
+In the case of dolphins the contrary has occurred in which they have killed several people in the wild [38] but never in institutions.
 Could one then say that freedom makes them aggressive?
 Obviously not.